RevenueCat/revenuecat-docs/revenuecat-2022-12-1/v4.0/-- Subscription Guidance/subscription-offers/android-promo-codes.md

 # Considerations
   * In the RevenueCat dashboard, when a promo code is used for a subscription, it will show up as the user is starting on a trial for the length your promotion has specified.
   * For In-app purchases, you will see your user has made a purchase, however, the reflected price will be $0.
+  * The purchase will come back from Google with the "purchaseType": 1, which, according to the [API docs](https://developers.google.com/android-publisher/api-ref/rest/v3/purchases.products) means that it was completed with a promo code.
+  * As of now, purchases with a promo code that come directly from Google don’t carry an orderId.
+  * In general there is likely to be some info missing if the code is redeemed directly in the play store as a limitation from the information that we gather from Google.

 # Next Steps